opendocsg/slw-judgments-backfill/2016_SGHC_272/report.md

 13     Section 2 of the Interpretation Act (Cap 1, 1997 Rev Ed) defines “import” as “to bring or caused to be brought into Singapore by land, sea or air.”

-14     In _Public Prosecutor v Adnan bin Kadir_ [2013] 3 SLR 1052, the Court of Appeal clarified (at [70]) that for a prosecution under s 7 of the MDA, it is not necessary for the Prosecution to prove that the importation was for the purposes of trafficking.
+14     In _Public Prosecutor v Adnan bin Kadir_ <span class="citation">[2013] 3 SLR 1052</span>, the Court of Appeal clarified (at [70]) that for a prosecution under s 7 of the MDA, it is not necessary for the Prosecution to prove that the importation was for the purposes of trafficking.
 An offence under s 7 would be made out as long as the drugs were brought into Singapore.

 15     In relation to the facts of the present case, two statutory presumptions are relevant.
 First, s 21 of the MDA provides that: